Jazz of Japan logo

 Accomplished pianist Junichiro Ohkuchi leads a trio of solid veterans in the straight-ahead jazz tradition on his 2016 album Invisible.
 The trio works well together, demonstrating the equal partnership and careful intercommunication that occurs between professional jazz musicians.
 Evident throughout is a confident sense of risky looseness, with complete control of timing and notes, each member supporting and energizing one another.

 The pianist Ohkuchi contributes three original songs (the opener is a highlight) with other tunes by Andrew Hill, Bill Evans, Thelonious Monk, Duke Ellington, and others – undoubtedly influences on Ohkuchi’s piano style.
+The result is a skilled piano trio having a great time making high-caliber jazz.

 Invisible by Junichiro Ohkuchi Trio